AAdewunmi/titanic_survival_project/README.md

 # 🚢 Titanic Survival Prediction

 This Python-based data science project analyses passenger data from the Titanic disaster to predict survival using data preprocessing, Exploratory Data Analysis (EDA), and machine learning.
-The code is structured for use in **PyCharm** and consists of modular `.py` script files.
+The code is structured for use in **vscode** and consists of modular `.py` script files.

 ---